Planning your own teacher-led forest visit

 Coming soon

-In Spring 2022 we’ll be launching our new ‘Ranger in a bag’ resources.
-These affordable, themed packs provide everything you need for a self-led educational trip.
+In Spring 2025 we’ll be launching our new Sensory Explorers activity bag.
+This affordable, themed pack aimed at early years and KS1 pupils will provide everything you need for a self-led educational trip.
 Sign up to our newsletter for further details.

 Explore more